Halloween Theme Craft Ideas

 Candy or gift

 Boo-gram Gifts: Having children make a gift, especially during a time where kids expect to receive treats, is a gracious theme!
 Host a festive kid-friendly gifting party for Halloween.
 An easy craft at the party is wrapping boxed snacks like raisins, nuts and trail mix.
 Changing a drab raisin box into a Halloween-themed present (e.g., an eye-catching monster or candy skulled gift) can really get kids into the holiday spirit.
-You can even add it to your kid’s Boo-gram.
-It will make their day Booutiful!
+Send out some Boo-grams this year to make your friend's days bootiful!

 Box of raisins